richu101/Covid-19-automatic-sanitizer/README.md

 **This is a system that make a manual hand sanitizer to an automatic one.**

-_This  is a challenge by IEEE  AJCE_ :teda:
+_This  is a challenge by IEEE  AJCE_
+:trollface:

  **HARDWARE COMPONENTS REQUIRED**
  ```